hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/hypo69/code_assistant/instructions/instruction_code_explainer_html_en.md

 6. **Fixture (if applicable):** If your code depends on external data or resources (files, databases, etc.), you would use a `pytest` fixture to provide this data within a test function.
 I've added an example test with an optional argument in the code.

 **Crucially:** This revised response provides a *template*.
 You need to replace the placeholder `add_numbers` function and the comments with the actual code you want to test and design test cases accordingly.
 The logic for generating tests will be highly dependent on the function's complexity.
-This example demonstrates a well-structured approach and demonstrates the proper use of pytest.
+This example demonStartes a well-structured approach and demonStartes the proper use of pytest.